-- 176. Early in the calendar year, all GEMMs will usually receive an invitation to send a representative to attend, and contribute to, an annual meeting with the Treasury Minister responsible for debt management.
-The purpose of this meeting, normally held at HM Treasury in Westminster, is to inform the Minister, HM Treasury officials and the DMO of market makers' advice on the structure of the financing remit for the forthcoming financial year. - 177.
-Topics under discussion are likely to include the likely scale of borrowing in the coming year, options and preferences for maturity bands or instrument type splits, possible new issues of gilts or instrument design, as well as any relevant matters of wider government policy or current concern. - 178.
-Summary minutes of this meeting, and a similar one held with representatives of end-investors, will be published as soon as practicable on the following business day.
+175. Early in the calendar year, all GEMMs will usually receive an invitation to send a representative to attend, and contribute to, an annual meeting with the Treasury Minister responsible for debt management.
+The purpose of this meeting, normally held at HM Treasury in Westminster, is to inform the Minister, HM Treasury officials and the DMO of market makers' advice on the structure of the financing remit for the forthcoming financial year.

+176. Topics under discussion are likely to include the likely scale of borrowing in the coming year, options and preferences for maturity bands or instrument type splits, possible new issues of gilts or instrument design, as well as any relevant matters of wider government policy or current concern.

+177. Summary minutes of this meeting, and similar ones held with representatives of endinvestors in both London and Scotland, will be published as soon as practicable on the following business day.